-The Notes (i) bear interest calculated by reference to a fixed rate of interest (such Note, a "Fixed Rate Note"), (ii) bear interest calculated by reference to a fixed rate of interest for an initial period and thereafter by reference to a fixed rate of interest recalculated on one or more dates specified in the Final Terms and by reference to a mid-market swap rate (such Note, a "Fixed Rate Reset Note"), (iii) bear interest by reference to one or more floating rates of interest (such Note, a "Floating Rate Note") or (iv) are a combination of two or more of (i) to (iii) of the foregoing, as specified in the Final Terms.
+The Notes (i) bear interest calculated by reference to a fixed rate of interest (such Note, a "Fixed Rate Note"), (ii) bear interest calculated by reference to a fixed rate of interest for an initial period and thereafter by reference to a fixed rate of interest recalculated on one or more dates specified in the Final Terms and by reference to a mid-market swap rate (such Note, a "Fixed Rate Reset Note"), (iii) bear interest by reference to one or more floating rates of interest (such Note, a "Fixed Rate Reset Note") or (iv) are a combination of two or more of (i) to (iii) of the foregoing, as specified in the Final Terms.

-In addition, the Final Terms of the Notes will specify that the rights of Noteholders with regard to payments under the Notes will either be (i) unsubordinated ("Senior Notes") or (ii) subordinated in the manner described under Condition 2(b) (Status of the Subordinated Tier 2 Notes) below with a fixed redemption date and with terms capable of qualifying as Tier 2 Capital (the "Subordinated Tier 2 Notes").
+In addition, the Final Terms of the Notes will specify that the rights of Noteholders with regard to payments under the Notes will either be (i) senior in the manner described in Condition 2(a) (Status of the Senior Notes) ("Senior Notes") or (ii) subordinated in the manner described under Condition 2(b) (Status of the Subordinated Tier 2 Notes) below with a fixed redemption date and with terms capable of qualifying as Tier 2 Capital (the "Subordinated Tier 2 Notes").
 The term "Tier 2 Capital" has the meaning given in the Applicable Banking Regulations (as defined in Condition 2(b) (Status of the Subordinated Tier 2 Notes)).